Last updated on June 30th, 2026

-Whether you have one day or multiple days at Capitol Reef National Park, this guide shares the best things to do at Capitol Reef throughout the parkโ€™s different regions, plus some itinerary options!
+Whether you have one day or multiple days at Capitol Reef National Park, this guide shares the best things to do at Capitol Reef National Park!

-During our Southern Utah road trip, our biggest goal was to visit all five of the Utah national parks, nicknamed the Mighty Five.
+During our Southern Utah road trip, our biggest goal was to visit all five of the Utah National Parks, nicknamed the Mighty Five.
 While we had been to Zion and Bryce Canyon before, the remaining three, Capitol Reef, Canyonlands, and Arches, were brand new to us.

 Before our trip, we knew the least about Capitol Reef National Park.
-You hear a ton about Arches, Zion, and Bryce Canyon, but Capitol Reef seemed to get lost among the others and we werenโ€™t really sure what there was to do there.
+You hear a ton about Arches, Zion, and Bryce Canyon, but Capitol Reef seemed to get lost among the others.
+But after our first visit, we can confidently say it is heavily underrated and was one of the best surprises during our entire time in Utah!
+Since then, we have visited the park for a second time and can only reiterate just how amazing it is.

-In this guide weโ€™re sharing the best things to do at Capitol Reef National Park, plus information about the park, where to stay, when to visit, multiple itinerary options depending on how much time you have, and more!
+With incredible beauty, unique history, delicious pies, and fun hikes, we enjoyed every second of our time at Capitol Reef National Park.
+And in this guide we’re sharing the best things to do at Capitol Reef National Park.
+Plus information about the park, where to stay, when to visit, and more!

 About Capitol Reef National Park

-The parkโ€™s most defining feature is the Waterpocket fold, which is a nearly 100-mile long wrinkle in the Earth’s crust.
-We arenโ€™t geologists, but from our understanding, over 50-70 million years ago, an underlying fault line was forced upward and then more recently (as in 15 million years ago), there was more uplift along the Colorado Plateau, which created โ€œwater pockets,โ€ where water made its way in between tilted sandstone layers and then created arches, canyons, cliffs, domes, and monoliths.
+The park’s most defining feature is the Waterpocket fold, which is a nearly 100-mile long wrinkle in the Earth’s crust.
+We aren’t geologists, but from our understanding, over 50-70 million years ago, an underlying fault line was forced upward.
+Then more recently (as in 15 million years ago), there was more uplift along the Colorado Plateau.
+This created “water pockets,” where water made its way in between tilted sandstone layers.
+Over time arches, canyons, cliffs, domes, and monoliths were created.

 Different Regions of Capitol Reef National Park

-Each area is home to great hikes, scenic drives, and views, with the Fruita area being the easiest to access and most popular.
+Each area is home to great hikes, scenic drives, and views.
+With the Fruita area being the easiest to access and most popular.
 Below is insight into each area, including where they are located, some highlights of the area, and important things to know before visiting.

 Fruita Historic District